 Contents

 Roasted Butternut Squash Soup with Apples is a comforting and flavorful dish.
 It combines roasted butternut squash’s natural sweetness with apples’ tartness.
-The flavor contrast creates a delicious and well-balanced feast.
+This flavor contrast creates a delicious and well-balanced feast.

 Easy Roasted Butternut Squash and Apple Soup